FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 ### Ransom Note

 Probably somewhat of an obvious motivation for hackers is financial gain.
+We've seen countless times in the news (or you may have experienced it yourself) when hackers have stolen credit card information, or other financial documents in order to get some sort of monetary value out of their hack.